15th of February is International Childhood Cancer Day (ICCD).

-Please join SIOP on ICCD 2019 as we highlight the action taken by all our members to strive for a cure and care for all children and adolescents with cancer across the world.
+Please join SIOP on ICCD 2020 as we highlight the action taken by all our members to strive for #beatingchildhoodcancer and that “Every child should have the chance of life!”

 How Can You Get Involved?